Nigerian fashion and dance styles in the spotlight as Harry and Meghan visit Nigeria's largest city. - ExBulletin

 “It shows dedication (and) we really appreciate it,” he told the couple.

-Meghan and Harry later attended a fundraiser for Nigerian soldiers injured in the country's fight against Islamic extremists and other armed groups in the country's conflict-ravaged north.
+Meghan and Harry later attended a fundraiser for Nigerian soldiers injured in the country's fight against Islamic extremists and other armed groups. the north of the country, ravaged by conflict.
 The event was linked to Harry's Invictus Games, which Nigeria is looking to host in the future.

 The couple were also welcomed to the Lagos State Government headquarters, where Meghan was presented with another hand-woven Nigerian fabric.